dafreels/metalus-api/README.md

 ### Mongo
 A set of mongo export files are provided under the *common_steps_preloaded_data/mongo* directory.
 Import these file using the following commands:

-* mongoimport --db=metl --collection=steps --file=steps.json
+* mongoimport --db=metalus --collection=steps --file=steps.json
-* mongoimport --db=metl --collection=package-objects --file=package-objects.json
+* mongoimport --db=metalus --collection=package-objects --file=package-objects.json

 The file *config/mongo.json* contains all of the settings required to connect with the Mongo database.